Sainitu/100-days-of-Code/Log.md

 **Today's Progress**: I've gone through an question on leetcode.

-**Thoughts** I solve this problem with no issue as today I have gone through an algorithm coding question but I don't know how this question is rated with medium difficulty as we just have to add one value to the last value of an given array.
+**Thoughts** I solve this problem with no issue But I can say it is a nice logical coding question.

 **Link(s) to work**
 1. [shuffle-the-array](https://leetcode.com/problems/shuffle-the-array/submissions/884545286/)